lucasronny/MICB475-Group-11/README.md

   what now???

-some things that we might want to do as intermediate steps in our project (unless other papers already did it in which case we can just cite their data)
+some things that we might want to do as intermediate steps in our project (unless other papers already did it in which case we can just cite their data):

--check whether the beta diversity between farm and non-farm people is significantly different -possibly check alpha diversity of the farm people
+-check whether the beta diversity between farm and non-farm people is significantly different

+-possibly check alpha diversity of the farm people